Sebastian2956/Team26/README.md

 - Changed the color scheme of the dashboard
 - Moved the search bar and button
 - Fixed the issue with contacts not loading on login
   - previously had to press the search button for them to show
 - Changed the search bar to have Predictive search functionality
 - Fixed issue where results were only found if there was a full exact match
   - the only way to return results was to match the name in its entirety
 - Search bar now returns in real-time matches of any pattern, which can be first or last name patterns
 - The search button is now a button for accessibility but uses the search bar functionality
 - Removed the save button and combined it with the edit button
 - Updates to contacts now properly update contact details and contact list in real-time
   - no longer requires a page reload
 - Added a confirm prompt when the save button is pressed
 - Added a cancel button during the edit functionality that allows the user to cancel all changes to that contact
   - only visible when editing a contact
 - Changed the save button from green to white
 - Added a selectContact.php file to streamline real-time updates of the contact list after updating a Contact
   - There was a bug that when you edited a contact then swapped to another contact and returned to the previous contact that was just edited the contact details of the selected contact were incorrect

 #To Do:

-- Upon login right panel has a welcome display until a contact is selected
+- Upon login, the right panel has a welcome display until a contact is selected
 - Fix the delete and add buttons to behave similarly to the edit button

 #Possible Additions (Time Permitting)

 - Add a placeholder for a photo
 - Possibly add more fields for contact details
   - non-interactive/functional purely to fill white space
 - Make sure the list is alphabetical

 # Collaborators